cldf-datasets/uratyp/README.md

-## Welcome to the Uralic Typological database – UraTyp
+# UraTyp - Uralic Typological database

 The UraTyp database contains 360 features mainly on morphology, syntax, and phonology collected from 33 Uralic languages/language varieties.
 The database grew out from the cooperation with the Grambank team (https://glottobank.org/) who set out to collect data from about half of the world’s languages.
 The goal of building the UraTyp database was to create a family-specific database.